 Fish life-history traits like growth, reproduction, maturation, and survival influence individual fitness and the size- and age-structure of fish populations.
 The response of these traits to variable environments may ultimately determine species resilience to ecosystem changes, like exploitation and climate change.
 I’ve used theoretical and empirical case studies to understand several of these aspects in a variety of exploited fishes including:

-- Lake trout life-history variation tracking climate, productivity, fish community, and exploitation clines (see Wilson et al. Accepted J. Anim.
+- Lake trout life-history variation tracking climate, productivity, fish community, and exploitation clines (see Wilson et al. 2019 J. Anim.
 Ecol.)

 - Black crappie growth in response to density-dependent and-independent variation (see Wilson et al. 2015 NAJFM and Matthias et al. 2018 Fish.
 Res)